ccsosa/salmon_quant/README.md

 - 4.)
 Run fastqc again to observe sequence quality after trimming.(fastqc_2.sh)
 - 4.1) optional: Run Ribodetector to reduce the rRNA contamination (ribodetector_single.sh or ribodetector_1J.sh for single and paired reads respectively)
-- 4.2) optional: Run fastqc to see effects of ribodetector (fastqc_3.sh) -4.1) optional: Run sortmerna to reduce the rRNA contamination (sortmerna_single.sh)
+- 4.2) optional: Run fastqc to see effects of ribodetector (fastqc_3.sh) -4.1) optional: Run sortmerna to reduce the rRNA contamination (sortmerna_single.sh or sortmerna_1J.sh  for single and paired reads respectively)
 - 5.)
 Run Salmon quantification step(salmon_quant_single.sh or salmon_quant.sh for single and paired reads respectively)
 - 6.)
 Run multiqc to summarize all steps in one HTML report (multiqc.sh)